Frigidaire FRSS2623AS Ice Maker Not Working: Complete Troubleshooting and Repair Guide

 The ice maker on the FRSS2623AS will not cycle if the freezer temperature is above 16°F (-9°C).
 This is a built-in safety feature to prevent ice formation in warmer conditions.

 Temperature Check: Place a refrigerator/freezer thermometer on a shelf in the FRSS2623AS freezer compartment, away from the door.
 Close the door and wait 30 minutes.
 Check the thermometer reading.
-If the temperature reads above 16°F, the compressor or evaporator is not providing adequate cooling.
+If the temperature is above 16°F, the compressor or evaporator isn’t providing adequate cooling.

-If Temperature is Too Warm: The problem is not the ice maker but the refrigeration system itself.
-Check if the evaporator fan is running (you should hear or feel air movement in the freezer).
-If the fan runs but temperature is still warm, the compressor may have failed.
-If the fan doesn’t run at all, see the compressor diagnostics section below.
+If Temperature is Too Warm: If the evaporator fan is running (you should hear or feel air movement in the freezer), but the temperature remains warm, the compressor may have failed.
+If the fan isn’t running at all, refer to the compressor diagnostics section below.

 Diagnosing Ice Maker Not Pushing Out Ice on the FRSS2623AS

-A common issue with the FRSS2623AS is ice forming normally in the bucket but the ice not ejecting into the dispenser chute.
-The ice stays stuck in the maker and no ice comes out when you press the dispenser lever.
-This situation has distinct causes from “no ice forming.”
+A common issue with the FRSS2623AS is ice forming in the bucket, but the ice not ejecting into the dispenser chute.
+This situation has different causes than when no ice is forming.

 Check the Ejector Arm and Bail Arm

-The FRSS2623AS uses an ejector arm mechanism inside the ice bucket that physically pushes ice cubes toward the dispenser outlet.
+The FRSS2623AS utilizes an ejector arm mechanism that physically pushes ice cubes toward the dispenser outlet.
 If this arm is broken or stuck, ice won’t eject even if the maker fills and freezes normally.

 Visual Inspection: Unplug the FRSS2623AS.
-Remove the ice bucket by lifting the front edge and pulling it straight out toward you.
+Remove the ice bucket by lifting the front edge and pulling it straight out.
 Examine the arm inside the bucket (the bail arm).
 It should move freely up and down.
 Press it gently with your finger—it should flex without resistance.

-Check for Ice Jam: If ice cubes are packed tightly in the bucket, they can prevent the ejector arm from moving.
+Check for Ice Jam: If ice cubes are packed tightly in the bucket, they can block the ejector arm from moving.
 Look for a solid block of ice inside the bucket.
-If present, wait for it to melt slightly or use a plastic spoon (not a metal object) to carefully break up the ice and remove it from the bucket.
-Do not force the ejector arm if ice is blocking it, as this will break the arm mechanism.
+If you find one, let it melt slightly or use a plastic spoon (never a metal object) to carefully break up the ice and remove it from the bucket.
+Avoid forcing the ejector arm if ice is blocking it, as this could damage the mechanism.

-Broken Ejector Arm: If the arm is cracked, completely rigid, or detached from its pivot point, it must be replaced.
-The arm is part of the ice maker module assembly.
-Rather than attempting to replace just the arm, the entire ice maker module should be replaced (see the “Complete Ice Maker Assembly Replacement” section).
+Broken Ejector Arm: If the arm is cracked or detached from its pivot point, it needs replacing.
+The arm is part of the ice maker module assembly, so rather than just replacing the arm, you’ll need to replace the entire ice maker module (see the “Complete Ice Maker Assembly Replacement” section).

 Test the Auger Motor

-The FRSS2623AS also contains an auger motor that turns a spiral auger inside the ice dispenser chute to push ice downward and out through the front dispenser.
-If this motor fails, ice won’t dispense even if it’s ejecting into the chute.
+The FRSS2623AS also includes an auger motor that turns a spiral auger inside the ice dispenser chute to push ice downward and out through the front dispenser.
+If this motor fails, ice won’t dispense, even if it’s ejecting into the chute.

 Listen for Motor Noise: Press the ice dispenser lever on your FRSS2623AS.
-You should hear a loud grinding/whirring sound from inside the dispenser chute for about 3-5 seconds.
-This is the auger motor turning.
-If you hear silence, the auger motor has stopped working.
+You should hear a grinding or whirring sound from inside the dispenser chute for about 3-5 seconds.
+If you hear no sound, the auger motor has likely stopped working.

 Manual Auger Spin Test: Unplug the FRSS2623AS.
 Locate the auger housing (a vertical shaft inside the ice dispenser chute on the refrigerator door).
-Using a flashlight, look at the top of the auger and try to spin it manually with a plastic tool.
+Shine a flashlight on the top of the auger and try to spin it manually with a plastic tool.
 It should rotate freely.
-If it’s completely stuck and won’t budge even with moderate pressure, ice has likely frozen inside the auger housing and caused a jam, or the motor shaft has seized.
+If it’s stuck and won’t budge even with moderate pressure, ice has probably frozen inside the auger housing, causing a jam, or the motor shaft has seized.

-Auger Motor Replacement: The auger motor for the FRSS2623AS is a component of the ice dispenser module found in the refrigerator door.
-Replacement requires removing the door panel trim, disconnecting the motor connector, unbolting the motor assembly, and installing the replacement.
-This is moderately complex and should only be attempted if you’re comfortable with door panel removal.
-Consider contacting a service technician if you’re unsure.
+Auger Motor Replacement: The auger motor for the FRSS2623AS is part of the ice dispenser module located in the refrigerator door.
+Replacing it requires removing the door panel trim, disconnecting the motor connector, unbolting the motor assembly, and installing the new one.
+This can be moderately complex, so only attempt it if you’re comfortable with door panel removal.
+If you’re unsure, consider contacting a service technician.

 Troubleshooting Salty Water or Salty Ice on the FRSS2623AS

-Some FRSS2623AS owners report that ice cubes or water from the dispenser tastes unpleasantly salty or has an odd mineral taste.
-This is frustrating and requires immediate investigation.
+Some FRSS2623AS owners report that ice cubes or water from the dispenser have an unpleasant salty taste or odd mineral flavor.
+This can be frustrating and requires immediate attention.

 Flush the New Water Filter

-If you recently installed a new water filter in your FRSS2623AS, the filter media needs to be flushed with water before use.
+If you’ve recently installed a new water filter in your FRSS2623AS, it’s essential to flush the filter media with water before use.
 A dry, new filter can impart a salty or off taste to water and ice.

 Flushing Procedure: Locate the water dispenser on the FRSS2623AS refrigerator door.
-Hold a cup underneath the dispenser lever and dispense water continuously for 2-3 minutes.
-You should dispense a minimum of 2-3 gallons of water before drinking or making ice.
-The first water from a new filter often appears slightly cloudy or discolored—this is normal.
+Hold a cup under the dispenser lever and dispense water continuously for 2-3 minutes, aiming for a minimum of 2-3 gallons before drinking or making ice.
+The first water from a new filter may appear slightly cloudy or discolored—this is normal.
 Continue dispensing until the water runs clear and tastes neutral.
-Do not make ice during this flushing period.
+Avoid making ice during this flushing period.

 Check Well Water Hardness

-If your home uses well water (not municipal water), hard water minerals can accumulate in the FRSS2623AS water system and make ice taste salty or mineral-heavy.
-Calcium and magnesium ions create this taste.
+If your home relies on well water (not municipal water), hard water minerals can accumulate in the FRSS2623AS water system, resulting in salty or mineral-heavy ice.
+Calcium and magnesium ions are typically the culprits behind this taste.

-Test Hard Water: Purchase a simple water hardness test kit from a hardware store (these cost under $10).
+Test Hard Water: You can buy a simple water hardness test kit from a hardware store (usually under $10).
 Follow the kit instructions to measure hardness in your tap water.
-If hardness exceeds 100 ppm (parts per million), mineral accumulation is likely the culprit.
+If hardness exceeds 100 ppm (parts per million), that’s likely the issue.

-Solution: Install a water softener on the main water supply line feeding your FRSS2623AS, or consider a reverse osmosis filter system (see next section).
-Until then, periodically flush the FRSS2623AS water system by running the dispenser for several seconds to clear mineral deposits.
+Solution: Consider installing a water softener on the main water supply line that feeds your FRSS2623AS, or look into a reverse osmosis filter system (see the next section).
+In the meantime, periodically flush the FRSS2623AS water system by running the dispenser for several seconds to clear mineral deposits.

 Verify Reverse Osmosis Filter Installation

-If you have a reverse osmosis (RO) filter system installed in your home, improper connection or maintenance can cause salty-tasting water in the FRSS2623AS.
+If you have a reverse osmosis (RO) filter system in your home, improper connection or maintenance can lead to salty-tasting water in the FRSS2623AS.

-RO Filter Issues: Reverse osmosis filters reject dissolved minerals and salt, but if the RO filter’s membrane is expired or the system isn’t draining properly, rejected water (which is salty) can back up and flow to your FRSS2623AS instead of the filtered water.
+RO Filter Issues: Reverse osmosis filters reject dissolved minerals and salt.
+However, if the RO filter’s membrane is expired or the system doesn’t drain properly, rejected water (which is salty) can back up and flow to your FRSS2623AS instead of the filtered water.
 Check the RO filter installation to ensure the “good water” line (not the “reject water” line) connects to your FRSS2623AS water inlet.
-Also verify that the RO system’s storage tank has adequate pressure (typically 35-40 PSI).
-A low-pressure tank can reverse flow direction and send reject water to appliances.
+Also, verify that the RO system’s storage tank has adequate pressure (typically 35-40 PSI).
+A low-pressure tank can reverse flow direction, sending reject water to your appliances.

 Replace Water Filter on Schedule

-The FRSS2623AS water filter should be replaced every 6 months or when you notice any taste change, whichever comes first.
-An overdue filter accumulates minerals and bacteria that degrade water quality.
-Even if the filter isn’t visibly clogged, old filters harbor contaminants.
+It’s essential to replace the FRSS2623AS water filter every 6 months or whenever you notice any change in taste, whichever comes first.
+An overdue filter can accumulate minerals and bacteria that degrade water quality.
+Even if the filter isn’t visibly clogged, old filters may harbor contaminants.

 Understanding the FRSS2623AS Compressor and When It’s the Culprit

 The Frigidaire FRSS2623AS uses an inverter-type compressor, which is an advanced variable-speed compressor that adjusts cooling capacity based on demand.
-Understanding compressor operation is essential for accurate diagnostics.
+Understanding how the compressor operates is vital for accurate diagnostics.

 Compressor Part Number and Specifications

-The FRSS2623AS compressor is model-specific and not universally interchangeable with other Frigidaire models.
-The exact part number varies by manufacturing date and region, but compressors for this model typically fall into the part number range 241710602 through 241710606.
+The FRSS2623AS compressor is model-specific and not interchangeable with other Frigidaire models.
+The part number varies based on manufacturing date and region, but compressors for this model typically fall within the part number range 241710602 through 241710606.
 When ordering a replacement compressor, always provide your FRSS2623AS serial number to the parts supplier to ensure you receive the correct inverter-type unit.
-A standard fixed-speed compressor will not provide the efficiency Frigidaire engineered into the FRSS2623AS and may result in temperature control problems.
+A standard fixed-speed compressor won’t provide the efficiency Frigidaire engineered into the FRSS2623AS and may lead to temperature control issues.

 How to Diagnose Compressor Failure

-Symptom Profile of Compressor Failure: The FRSS2623AS compressor has failed if you observe ALL of the following conditions simultaneously:
+Symptom Profile of Compressor Failure: You can suspect the FRSS2623AS compressor has failed if you notice ALL of the following conditions occurring simultaneously:

-- Freezer temperature is above 16°F despite the thermostat being set to the coldest setting
+- The freezer temperature is above 16°F even though the thermostat is set to the coldest setting.

-- Refrigerator compartment is also warmer than normal (above 45°F)
+- The refrigerator compartment is also warmer than normal (above 45°F).

-- The compressor makes no humming sound from the rear of the FRSS2623AS, or the sound is greatly reduced
+- The compressor makes no humming sound from the rear of the FRSS2623AS, or the sound is significantly reduced.

-- The condenser fan on the rear of the unit continues to run normally
+- The condenser fan on the rear of the unit continues to operate normally.

-If your FRSS2623AS displays these symptoms, the compressor has likely failed and requires replacement by a certified technician.
+If your FRSS2623AS shows these symptoms, the compressor has likely failed and needs to be replaced by a certified technician.

-How NOT to Diagnose Compressor Failure: Do not assume compressor failure if:
+How NOT to Diagnose Compressor Failure: Avoid assuming compressor failure if:

-- The freezer is cold but ice maker doesn’t work (the problem is the ice maker module, not the compressor)
+- The freezer is cold but the ice maker doesn’t work (the issue is with the ice maker module, not the compressor).

-- The evaporator fan is not running (problem is the fan or its control board, not the compressor)
+- The evaporator fan isn’t running (the problem is the fan or its control board, not the compressor).

 Why Compressor Replacement Requires Professional Service

-The FRSS2623AS compressor is connected to a sealed refrigerant system containing approximately 1 lb 10 oz (740 grams) of R600a refrigerant.
-Refrigerant handling requires EPA Section 608 certification.
-Opening the system, recovering old refrigerant, installing a new compressor, evacuating the system to remove air and moisture, and recharging with the correct amount of refrigerant is a multi-step process that cannot be safely completed without specialized equipment.
+The FRSS2623AS compressor is part of a sealed refrigerant system containing approximately 1 lb 10 oz (740 grams) of R600a refrigerant.
+Handling refrigerants requires EPA Section 608 certification.
+Opening the system, recovering old refrigerant, installing a new compressor, evacuating the system to remove air and moisture, and recharging it with the correct amount of refrigerant is a multi-step process that requires specialized equipment.
 Attempting compressor replacement without certification risks releasing refrigerant, damaging the compressor with moisture contamination, or creating an unsafe system.
 Always contact a licensed appliance technician for compressor service.

 FRSS2623AS Compressor Start Relay Part Number

-If the compressor on your FRSS2623AS clicks every few minutes but never starts — lights on, fridge warm — the start relay (start device) on the side of the compressor is the prime suspect, and it’s a far cheaper fix than a compressor.
+If your FRSS2623AS compressor clicks every few minutes but never starts—lights on, fridge warm—the start relay on the side of the compressor is likely the culprit, and it’s a much cheaper fix than replacing the compressor.

 - Current OEM part number: 5304518869 (Frigidaire/Electrolux compressor start relay).
-This number supersedes the older 297370700, and some listings also cross-reference 5304491941 — all fit the FRSS2623AS family, but verify against your serial number at a parts lookup site before ordering, since Frigidaire revised the start device mid-production.
+This number supersedes the older 297370700, and some listings also cross-reference 5304491941—all fit the FRSS2623AS family, but verify against your serial number at a parts lookup site before ordering, as Frigidaire revised the start device mid-production.

-- Where it is: unplug the refrigerator, pull it out, and remove the lower rear access panel.
-The relay is the plastic block plugged directly onto the compressor pins, usually under a wire retainer clip.
+- Where it is: Unplug the refrigerator, move it out, and remove the lower rear access panel.
+The relay is the plastic block plugged directly onto the compressor pins, usually held in place by a wire retainer clip.

-- Quick test: with the relay removed, a rattle when you shake an older PTC-style relay means it’s failed.
-On the FRSS2623AS’s device, check resistance across the relay terminals with a multimeter — an open reading or visible scorching means replace it.
+- Quick test: With the relay removed, a rattle when you shake an older PTC-style relay indicates it’s failed.
+For the FRSS2623AS’s device, check resistance across the relay terminals with a multimeter—an open reading or visible scorching means it needs replacing.

-⚠️ Unplug the refrigerator before touching the relay, and give the compressor 10 minutes to cool — the case and the relay can be hot after repeated failed start attempts.
+⚠️ Unplug the refrigerator before touching the relay, and allow the compressor 10 minutes to cool—both the case and the relay can be hot after repeated failed start attempts.

 Recommended Parts & Tools